Rehearsal for Reality, z.s.

 2022, Prague Czech Republic

-Recognizing the stereotypes that widen divisions and perpetuate the narrative of us versus them, we are asking non-performer/non-artist foreign-born people who live in the Czech Republic, and Czech-born people, to be part of a project that narrows that gap.
-Met.a.phorum is a nine-month project consisting of two phases (‘Acts’): a public dialogue and a staged performance event.
+Recognizing the stereotypes that widen divisions and perpetuate the narrative of us versus them, we asked non-performer/non-artist foreign-born people who live in the Czech Republic, and Czech-born people, to be part of a project that narrows that gap.
+Met.a.phorum was a nine-month project consisting of two phases (‘Acts’): a poetry and choreographed public dialogue (Act I), and a staged performance event with human library (Act II).
+Find out more at Met.a.phorum

 Supported with funding from